ablwr/my-recurse-center-syllabus/README.md

 - [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) (thanks Jess!)
 - [New fast.ai course: Computational Linear Algebra](http://www.fast.ai/2017/07/17/num-lin-alg/) (thanks Jess!)

+## Feelings

+- Learning can feel painful and that's okay!
+- How to make mistakes, acknowledge them, correct them, and move forward.
+- The difficulties of committing (and wanting to commit) to 100% focus on something (this) but still having to manage winding down paused or ending freelance projects, maintaining pre-existing relationships, and trying not to worry about housing and employment after RC.

 ## Misc
 - [aparrish/text-resources](https://github.com/aparrish/text-resources)
 - TIL: `| hexdump` does exactly what you think it does